 Photo Credit: Liz Lance - Salt Achieves

 Chronic homelessness is defined as either long-term or repeated homelessness among individuals accompanied by a disability.
 Many chronically homeless people have a serious mental illness like schizophrenia and/or a substance use history.
 Research reveals that between 10 to 20 percent of homeless single adults are chronically homeless.
-This translates into between 150,000 to 200,000 people who are
+This translates into between 150,000 to 200,000 people who are chronically homelessness.
+Permanent supportive housing—housing linked with supportive services—is an effective strategy for ending chronic homelessness and it is the most cost effective.

 Core Assumptions for Ending Chronic Homelessness